 International students are required to pay a tuition fee for each course they are enrolled in.
 Students are also expected to have an additional NZ$10,000 - NZ$15,000 for living expenses for each year of study.

-Quoted fees are based on standard full-time load at Bay of Plenty Polytechnic.
-Fees may change depending on actual courses chosen at enrolment.
+Quoted fees, which are found on the individual programme pages, are based on standard full-time load at Waiariki Bay of Plenty Polytechnic.
+Fees are in New Zealand dollars, indicative, subject to change, and may differ depending on actual courses chosen at enrolment.

 There are some exceptions relating to the Marine Studies year 1, year 2, and Diploma in Marine Studies for Graduates Level 6 programmes.
 For details, and fees relating to part-time programmes please email email@example.com

 On some programmes there are requirements to purchase additional equipment or stationery.
-Please refer enquiries on specific programmes to firstname.lastname@example.org.
+Please direct enquiries about specific programmes to firstname.lastname@example.org

 Bachelors Degree Study at the University of Waikato